-Very few incidents like this occur within the RYA Racing Programmes because sailors within RYA programmes are young aspiring athletes, who are contracted to abide by the terms and conditions of their participation as well as all the appropriate codes of ethics and conduct.
-Additionally, the RYA takes its responsibilities to supervise and protect children in its care very seriously.
+Very few incidents like this occur within the RYA Racing Programmes because the sailors are young aspiring athletes, who are contracted to abide by the terms and conditions of their participation as well as all the appropriate codes of ethics and conduct.
+Additionally, the RYA takes its responsibilities to supervise and protect children in its care seriously.
 A child in this context is defined as being any person under the age of 18.

 This document provides guidelines to assist coaches but principally House Parents (HP) who have volunteered or been appointed to supervise sailors at RYA training events or supported international competitions.
-It clarifies supervision responsibilities, explains the behavioural standards expected by the RYA, sets out guidelines and good practice for training events and international events, and explains what should be done if an incident and emergency situation occurs.
+It clarifies supervision responsibilities, explains the behavioural standards expected by the RYA, sets out guidelines and good practice for training events and international events, and explains what should be done if an incident or emergency situation occurs.

-This document should be read in conjunction with the RYA Youth Racing Safety Policy.
+This document should be read in conjunction with the RYA British Youth Sailing Safety Policy.
+All policies regarding British Youth Sailing can be found here.